ml-archive/kotlin-template/README.md

 # kotlin-template
-Kotlin Clean Architecture Template Project
+Kotlin Clean Architecture Template Project.
+Uses dagger2 for dependency injection yall

-A stab at clean arch in android using kotlin.
+Projects using this architecture:
+- warningapp-kotlin-android
+- dfds-channel-android

+TODO: make Brian insert proper links (and integrate with libarch, fancy lifecycle support)

+__Below information might be slightly out of date__
 ### Layers
 This is a 4 layer onion architecture.
 Dependencies are only allowed to point inwards, meaning that the inner layer most not reference code in the outer layers directly.